HL7/ebm/input/pagecontent/composition.md

 ### SummaryOfFindings Profile of Composition Resource

-The <b>SummaryOfFindings Profile</b> is a Profile of <b>EvidenceReport</b> and is used for an evidence report combining <b>Evidence</b> and <b>EvidenceVariable Resources</b>, organized around <b>VariableDefinition</b> (Profile of EvidenceVariable), to represent the summary of findings of comparative evidence.
+The **[SummaryOfFindings Profile][SummaryOfFindings]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report combining <b>Evidence</b> and <b>EvidenceVariable Resources</b>, organized around **[VariableDefinition][VariableDefinition]** (Profile of EvidenceVariable), to represent the summary of findings of comparative evidence.

 A category element instance expresses that the composition is a "Summary of Findings" and additional category element instances may be used.

-The <b>SummaryOfFindings Profile</b> has 1 'Column Headers' section and 1 or more 'Summary of findings entry for a single outcome' sections.
-Each 'Summary of findings entry for a single outcome' section has a focus element (section.focus) which references a <b>VariableDefinition Profile</b>.
+The **[SummaryOfFindings Profile][SummaryOfFindings]** has 1 'Column Headers' section and 1 or more 'Summary of findings entry for a single outcome' sections.
+Each 'Summary of findings entry for a single outcome' section has a focus element (section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these sections has the same set of section.section.code patterns to provide the following contained sections:

 1. An 'Outcome Measure' section is required for the 'Column Headers' section and optional for the 'Summary of findings entry for a single outcome' sections.
-If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single <b>VariableDefinition Profile</b>.
+If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[VariableDefinition Profile][VariableDefinition]**.

 2. A 'Sample Size' section is optional.

 3. A 'Result with comparator alone' section is optional.
-If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single <b>ComparatorOnlyEvidence Profile</b>.
+If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[ComparatorOnlyEvidence Profile][ComparatorOnlyEvidence]**.

 4. A 'Result with intervention alone' section is optional.
-If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single <b>InterventionOnlyEvidence Profile</b>.
+If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[InterventionOnlyEvidence Profile][InterventionOnlyEvidence]**.

 5. A 'Result with intervention alone (calculated)' section is optional.
-If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference up to 2 Resources using <b>ComparatorOnlyEvidence Profile</b> or <b>ComparativeEvidence Profile</b>.
+If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference up to 2 Resources using **[ComparatorOnlyEvidence Profile][ComparatorOnlyEvidence]** or **[ComparativeEvidence Profile][ComparativeEvidence]**.

 6. A 'Result with intervention vs. comparator' section is optional.
-If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single <b>ComparativeEvidence Profile</b>.
+If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[ComparativeEvidence Profile][ComparativeEvidence]**.

 7. A 'Certainty of Evidence' section is optional.
-If used in the 'Summary of findings entry for a single outcome' section, entries may reference <b>ComparativeEvidence Profile</b> or <b>CertaintyOfEvidence Profile</b>.
+If used in the 'Summary of findings entry for a single outcome' section, entries may reference **[ComparativeEvidence Profile][ComparativeEvidence]** or **[CertaintyOfEvidence Profile][CertaintyOfEvidence]**.

 8. An 'Assertion' section is optional.
-If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single <b>ComparativeEvidence Profile</b>.
+If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[ComparativeEvidence Profile][ComparativeEvidence]**.

 ### SummaryOfNetEffect Profile of Composition Resource

-The <b>SummaryOfNetEffect Profile</b> is a Profile of <b>EvidenceReport</b> and is used for an evidence report combining <b>ArtifactAssessment</b>, <b>Evidence</b>, and <b>EvidenceVariable Resources</b>, organized around <b>VariableDefinition</b> (Profile of EvidenceVariable), to represent the summary of net effect contributions of comparative evidence, adjusted for the relative importance of outcomes.
+The **[SummaryOfNetEffect Profile][SummaryOfNetEffect]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report combining <b>ArtifactAssessment</b>, <b>Evidence</b>, and <b>EvidenceVariable Resources</b>, organized around **[VariableDefinition][VariableDefinition]** (Profile of EvidenceVariable), to represent the summary of net effect contributions of comparative evidence, adjusted for the relative importance of outcomes.

 A category element instance expresses that the composition is a "Summary of Net Effect Contributions" and additional category element instances may be used.

-The <b>SummaryOfNetEffect Profile</b> has 1 'Column Headers' section, 1 or more 'Summary of net effect contributions entry for a single outcome' sections, and may have a 'Net Effect Estimate' section.
-Each 'Summary of net effect contributions entry for a single outcome' section has a focus element (section.focus) which references a <b>VariableDefinition Profile</b>.
+The **[SummaryOfNetEffect Profile][SummaryOfNetEffect]** has 1 'Column Headers' section, 1 or more 'Summary of net effect contributions entry for a single outcome' sections, and may have a 'Net Effect Estimate' section.
+Each 'Summary of net effect contributions entry for a single outcome' section has a focus element (section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these sections and the 'Column Headers' section has the same set of section.section.code patterns to provide the following contained sections:

 1. An 'Outcome Measure' section is required for the 'Column Headers' section and optional for the 'Summary of net effect contributions entry for a single outcome' sections.
-If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>VariableDefinition Profile</b>.
+If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single **[VariableDefinition Profile][VariableDefinition]**.

 2. An 'Outcome Desirability' section is optional.
-If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>OutcomeImportance Profile</b>.
+If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single **[OutcomeImportance Profile][OutcomeImportance]**.

 3. A 'Relative Importance' section is optional.
-If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>OutcomeImportance Profile</b>.
+If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single **[OutcomeImportance Profile][OutcomeImportance]**.

 4. A 'Result with comparator alone' section is optional.
-If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>ComparatorOnlyEvidence Profile</b>.
+If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single **[ComparatorOnlyEvidence Profile][ComparatorOnlyEvidence]**.

 5. A 'Evidence Results for the intervention exposure only' section is optional.
-If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>InterventionOnlyEvidence Profile</b>.
+If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single **[InterventionOnlyEvidence Profile][InterventionOnlyEvidence]**.

 6. A 'Result with intervention alone (calculated)' section is optional.
-If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference up to 2 Resources using <b>ComparatorOnlyEvidence Profile</b> or <b>ComparativeEvidence Profile</b>.
+If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference up to 2 Resources using **[ComparatorOnlyEvidence Profile][ComparatorOnlyEvidence]** or **[ComparativeEvidence Profile][ComparativeEvidence]**.

 7. A 'Result with intervention vs. comparator' section is optional.
-If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>ComparativeEvidence Profile</b>.
+If used in the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single **[ComparativeEvidence Profile][ComparativeEvidence]**.

 8. A 'Net Effect Contribution' section is required.
-In the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>NetEffectContribution Profile</b>.
+In the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single **[NetEffectContribution Profile][NetEffectContribution]**.

-The 'Net Effect Estimate' section, if used, is limited to a single entry which references a <b>NetEffectEstimate Profile</b>.
+The 'Net Effect Estimate' section, if used, is limited to a single entry which references a **[NetEffectEstimate Profile][NetEffectEstimate]**.

 ### EvidenceMap Profile of Composition Resource

-The <b>EvidenceMap Profile</b> is a Profile of <b>EvidenceReport</b> and is used for an organized listing of Resources used to generate <b>EvidenceReport</b> instances.
+The **[EvidenceMap Profile][EvidenceMap]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an organized listing of Resources used to generate **[EvidenceReport][EvidenceReport]** instances.

 A category element instance expresses that the composition is a "EvidenceMap" and additional category element instances may be used.

-The <b>EvidenceMap Profile</b> provides 11 optional sections with a suggested section.code.coding value and limitations of resource type for section.entry values.
+The **[EvidenceMap Profile][EvidenceMap]** provides 11 optional sections with a suggested section.code.coding value and limitations of resource type for section.entry values.
 The 11 sections are:

-1. Outcome Measure, limited to reference <b>VariableDefinition Profile</b>.
+1. Outcome Measure, limited to reference **[VariableDefinition Profile][VariableDefinition]**.
-2. Evidence with comparator alone, limited to reference <b>ComparatorOnlyEvidence Profile</b>.
+2. Evidence with comparator alone, limited to reference **[ComparatorOnlyEvidence Profile][ComparatorOnlyEvidence]**.
-3. Evidence with intervention alone, limited to reference <b>InterventionOnlyEvidence Profile</b>.
+3. Evidence with intervention alone, limited to reference **[InterventionOnlyEvidence Profile][InterventionOnlyEvidence]**.
-4. Evidence with intervention vs. comparator, limited to reference <b>ComparativeEvidence Profile</b>.
+4. Evidence with intervention vs. comparator, limited to reference **[ComparativeEvidence Profile][ComparativeEvidence]**.
-5. Certainty of Evidence, limited to reference <b>CertaintyOfEvidence Profile</b>.
+5. Certainty of Evidence, limited to reference **[CertaintyOfEvidence Profile][CertaintyOfEvidence]**.
 6. Population, limited to reference <b>Group Resource</b>.
-7. Intervention, limited to reference <b>VariableDefinition Profile</b>.
+7. Intervention, limited to reference **[VariableDefinition Profile][VariableDefinition]**.
 8. Intervention Description, limited to reference <b>Group Resource</b>.
 9. Intervention Group, limited to reference <b>Group Resource</b>.
 10. Classifier, limited to reference <b>ArtifactAssessment Resource</b>.